The Sacred Art of Eating

 We are, quite literally, what we eat.
 In Ayurveda, our physical body is called our food body, or annamaya kosha.
 This outermost layer of our existence supports and sustains us.
 When we slow down and connect to the life-giving force and pleasure of food, we turn the mundane act of eating into a sacred experience.
 And we realize that how we eat is just as important as what we eat.
-The result is a radical shift to a more connected, vibrant and beautiful existence.
+The result is a radical shift to a more connected and vibrant existence.

 Ways to elevate the act of eating: